aws-samples/prompt-engineering-with-anthropic-claude-v-3/README.md

 - Recognize common failure modes and learn the '80/20' techniques to address them
 - Understand Claude's strengths and weaknesses
 - Build strong prompts from scratch for common use cases
+- Use advanced techniques that leverage Claude's tool use / function calling capabilities

 ## Course structure and content